 Final Words

-The popular Manuka honey we've been discussing this whole time was extracted from beehives' honeycombs, just like how every other honey was made.
-After that, it has gone through a series of fermentation before being put into containers and sold.
+We have to say that comparing the Manuka honey and raw honey was tricky since they weren’t on the same level of honey-making.
+The famous Manuka honey we’ve been discussing is extracted from beehives’ honeycombs, like every other honey, but it goes through fermentation before being put into containers and sold.

 On the other hand, raw honey never reaches the same finishing level as Manuka honey.
 It is extracted and then stored.
 It doesn’t go through fermentation or any other kind of processing.

-Because of this, it's a bit hard to compare the two, but customers’ demands for Manuka honey is higher than raw honey for various reasons which have been mentioned above.
-Eventually, if it comes down to Manuka honey versus raw honey, Manuka honey will win the battle.
+Because of this, you can never fully compare the two.
+Still, customers’ demands for Manuka honey are higher than raw honey for various reasons.
+Eventually, if it comes down to Manuka honey versus raw honey, we believe Manuka honey will win the battle.

 Other Accessories That You May Like from Sea Ranch Lodge: